Nicolas-Paiva/my-swe-diary/README.md

 ## Dec 6th, 2023:

 Well, it's my birthday, but I still want to code!
 I am going to achieve this dream!!
 Today I started to learn the basics of C structures, memory management, pointers and some other interesting stuff!!!

+## Dec 11th, 2023:

+Another week has begun.
+This week I plan to finish reviewing CSS and begin practicing with some projects.
+Aside from that, I will also study C.